ArthurKretzer/data_engineering_exercises/README.md

 ## Exercise 3

 Shows how to create docker containers using docker-compose and how to use postgres as a relational database.

+It also instantiates a pg4admin for managing the database and shows a python script to interact with postgres.

+Finally it shows how to instantiate a metabase for business intelligence applications.

+Metabase provides a friendly user interface to interact with data, create views and dashboards.

+## Exercise 4

+This exercise is for practicing object oriented programming and data ingestion.

+It takes trading data from an API of cryptocurrencies and stores it locally into json files.